FinnReilly/Aspector/README.md

 Take, for example, the class in the Examples project of this repo - `Repository<TEntity>`.
 Registering such a class like `services.AddScoped<IRepository<Person>, Repository<Person>>()` will work, while `services.AddScoped(typeof(IRepository<>), typeof(Repository<>))` will currently throw an error on startup.

 #### Non-interface Methods
-Given its focus as a framework for using Aspect-Oriented programming within dependency injection, Aspector does not currently support the use of aspects on methods which do not appear an interface which is registered as a service type.
+Given its focus as a framework for using Aspect-Oriented programming within dependency injection, Aspector does not currently support the use of aspects on methods which do not appear an interface that is registered as a service type.
 Using them on any methods which are _not_ present on an interface registered in your DI container is not in fact guaranteed to do anything at all.

 Additionally (as mentioned above) calls to a decorated method from within the same class will not be affected.